vekatze/neut/book/src/preliminaries.md

 }
 ```

-In this example, since the variable `c` is used for three times, `c` is copied twice.
+In this example, since the variable `c` is used three times, `c` is copied twice.
 This will happen immediately after a variable is defined.
 In our example, the content of `c` is copied twice at `(X)`.

 Also, since the variables `c1` and `c2` aren't used, the contents of them are discarded.
 Again, this will happen immediately after a variable is defined.
 In our running example, the content of `c1` is discarded at `(Y)`, and that of `c2` is discarded at `(Z)`.

 Try to use variables as linearly as possible for better performance.
-When you can't avoid non-linearlity, you'll use a noema, which is explained later in this chapter.
-Before that, let's see how non-noetic fragment of the language behaves.
+When you can't avoid non-linearity, you'll use a noema, which is explained later in this chapter.
+Before that, let's see how the non-noetic fragment of the language behaves.